-Off-Site Large-Scale Clean Energy
+Off-Site Large-Scale Renewable Energy

 Our Goal: Vanderbilt will power its campus entirely through renewable energy and commits to carbon neutrality by 2050.

-Vanderbilt University has entered into an agreement with the Tennessee Valley Authority and Nashville Electric Service through TVA’s new Green Invest program to procure off-site large-scale renewable energy to help mitigate the campus’ greenhouse gas emissions.
-Vanderbilt is the first customer to partner with a local power company on this type of agreement in the seven-state TVA region.
-The 20-year agreement will support Vanderbilt’s goal to power its campus entirely through renewable energy and become carbon neutral by the year 2050.
+Vanderbilt University entered into an agreement with the Tennessee Valley Authority (TVA) and Nashville Electric Service through TVA’s Green Invest program to procure off-site large-scale renewable energy to help mitigate the campus’ greenhouse gas emissions.
+Through this partnership, Vanderbilt is tackling climate change head-on by working towards its goal of powering its campus entirely through renewable energy and committing to carbon neutrality.